rse-council/researchsoftware.org/council.md

-The **International Council of RSE Associations** (*the Council*) provides a formal open forum for established national and multinational RSE associations to talk and coordinate regularly, and thus sustain international collaboration.
+The **International Council of RSE Associations** (*the Council*) provides a formal open forum for established national and multinational RSE associations to talk and coordinate about RSE-related issues regularly, and thus sustain international collaboration around research software engineering/engineers.

-The Council consists of delegates from the established RSE associations, who meet regularly to coordinate, discuss and collaborate.
+The Council consists of delegates from the established RSE associations, who meet regularly to coordinate, discuss and collaborate around research software engineering/engineers.
 It is governed by a [charter](council/charter.html).
 Further national or multinational RSE associations can join the Council once they pass a threshold for establishment that is defined in the charter.